timescale/docs/self-hosted/install/installation-cloud-image.md

 After you have completed the installation, connect to your instance and configure your database.
 For information about connecting to the instance, see the AWS [accessing instance documentation][aws-connect].
-The easiest way to configure your datase is to run the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
+The easiest way to configure your database is to run the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
 For more information, see the [configuration][config] section.